 Now, whatever your experience of modular buildings, I can tell you they are not the same animal they once were.
 In fact, if you’re lucky like we were and meet a group of people who genuinely put the patient’s recovery at the centre of their designs, then you are essentially presented with a blank canvas to create a quality, leading-edge (and indeed a more versatile) facility than any traditional build.

-When we met the team at ModuleCo, we already knew they had a healthy track record and history for providing premium healthcare facilities to the NHS but what set them apart was their level of credible confidence in approaching a project of this complexity.
+When we met the team at ModuleCo, we already knew they had a healthy track record and history for providing premium healthcare facilities and modular buildings to the NHS but what set them apart was their level of credible confidence in approaching a project of this complexity.

 There was, however, also the issue of money…not only is the NHS under exceptional pressure this year, with Capital Expenditure being squeezed from all angles, this was not going to be an easy ask, but together with the team at ModuleCo Healthcare, we agreed a two-phase approach where we could effectively lease the facilities by leveraging revenue generated by the Hospital over a 10-year period.

 And it was genuinely that simple, we had ‘zero’ capital expenditure on ‘day one’ and a clear path forward to build two state-of-the-art Operating Theatres, Anaesthetic Rooms, a six-bed Recovery Unit and half of a 20-bed Ward attached to our existing Theatre block.